YuunsGit/uav-backend/README.md

    git clone https://github.com/YuunsGit/uav-backend.git
    ```

-2. Navigate to the project directory and build the Docker containers using Docker Compose:
+2. Navigate to the project directory and build the Docker containers using Docker Compose

    ```sh
    cd uav-backend